Prediction of enteric methane emission from beef cattle in Southeast Asia

 During the period 2005–2015, individual data (n = 332) were collected from 25 studies carried out in Thailand and Vietnam using a ventilated respiration apparatus equipped with a head hood.
 The dataset included observations on feed chemical composition, nutrient intakes, digestibilities, and CH4 emissions.
 The animals from which data were obtained were Brahman male cattle (n = 171), Thai native male cattle (n = 121), and Lai Sind male cattle (n = 40; Photo 1).

 The best equation to predict daily CH4 emissions included dry matter intake and ether extract contents (Equation 1 in Table 1).
 The equation including only dry matter intake as a variable was also good for prediction (Equation 2).
 The best equation to predict methane conversion factor, expressed as CH4 energy as a portion of gross energy intake, was obtained using DMI per body weight, content of ether extract and crude protein, and DM digestibility (Equation 3).
-Mean methane conversion factor (MCF) of cattle group fed roughage under 33% in their feed as DM was higher than that of cattle group fed over 67% in their feed (Table 2).
+Mean methane conversion factor (MCF) of cattle in High roughage group (≥0.68 kg/kg in their feed as DM) was higher than that of cattle in Medium (0.34–0.67 kg/kg) and Low (≤0.33 kg/kg) roughage groups (8.1%, 7.3% and 7.3%, respectively; Figure 1).
 Those MCFs were higher than default MCF by the Intergovernmental Panel on Climate Change (IPCC; 6.5 ± 1.0%) for cattle, excluding fattening cattle fed diets containing 90% or more concentrates.
 These higher MCFs were considered to reflect the characteristics of cattle feed containing relatively higher fiber contents in Southeast Asia.
 These present equations are applicable to improving CH4 emission estimation in Southeast Asia.

 Table 1.
 Regression equations for predicting daily methane emission and methane energy as a proportion of gross energy intake in cattleRMSER2(1)CH4 = 22.67×DMI - 3.73×EE + 23.3218.640.783(2)CH4 = 22.71×DMI + 8.9119.360.766(3)MCF = -0.782×DMIBW - 0.436×EE-0.073×CP + 0.049×DMD + 8.6541.3480.391CH4, daily methane emission (g/day); MCF, methane conversion factor expressed as methane